07 March 2020

 One of the most common types of chin fillers used is hyaluronic acid fillers (e.g. Juvederm Voluma, Restylane Lyft, Boletero Intense…etc) because of their ability to add volume with a natural feel.
 Other types of chin fillers also include Calcium Hydroxyapatite (Radiesse).

-Chin fillers are essentially a soft type of gel and this also allows the chin filler to be moulded to sculpt the chin.
+Chin fillers are a soft gel.
+This allows the chin filler to be moulded to sculpt the chin.
 For patients looking for a sharper chin shape (‘V face’) or a more defined jawline; chin fillers are an ideal non-surgical treatment.

-Chin fillers can be injected using two different methods- the injection needle technique and cannula technique.
+There are two methods of injecting chin fillers- the injection needle technique and cannula technique.
 In the picture above, I am demonstrating the needle technique.
 Both the needle and cannula techniques have their strengths when it comes to chin fillers; sometimes I use a combination of both methods for the chin filler.

 What a difference a lip makes: Kylie Jenner’s lip evolution